 All shelter clients issued a denial of service must be given a written notice of denial which includes the reason for denial and the length of suspension of services.
 The warning notice and denial notice will include grievance rights, good cause policy, and contact information for the Shelter Client Advocate.
-The form will be designed by the DHSH.
 Shelters may not change the format nor delete words but may make additions to the form.